clement-fouque/clementfouque.com/blog/content/posts/qualys-web-application-scanning-how-to-configure-selenium-authentication/index.md

 |@@authusername@@	| Use to fetch username of the login form. |
 |@@authpassword@@	| Use to fetch password of the login form. |

-## Launching a test authentication scan

-### Troubleshooting

-Qualys is developing a new version of their scanning engine.
-I don't have the details of what it brings and when it’ll be enabled by default.
-At the moment of writing, it's not enabled by default.
-You can open a case to Qualys support and they'll enable it for your application(s).

-If you have authentication issues and you don't understand the reason, move to the new engine.
-I had issues and moving to the new one solved it.

-### Updating schedule scan with the new authentication record

-{{< alert "lightbulb">}}
-Warning: Once you have updated the default authentication of your web application, you have to update also associated schedules.
-If you don't do that, you'll continue scanning with the former authentication record.
-{{< /alert >}}

 ## Conclusion

-By automating the login process and leveraging Qualys' capabilities, testers gain deeper insights into potential security weaknesses within restricted areas of their web applications.
+By automating the login process through Selenium authentication, testers can unlock deeper insights into potential security vulnerabilities hidden within restricted areas of their web applications.
+This streamlined approach not only saves time but also enables more comprehensive testing, revealing weaknesses that might otherwise go undetected.